 Symptoms can start within seconds or minutes of exposure to the food or substance you are allergic to and usually progress rapidly.
 On rare occasions there may be a delay of a few hours before symptoms start – this is why it is important to closely monitor anyone after they have been exposed to an allergen.

-Anaphylaxis is a severe medical emergency.
+Anaphylaxis is a severe medical emergency, and you need to call 999.
 You may notice any of these severe symptoms:

 · Hoarse voice

-· Difficult or noisy breathing, a wheeze or a persistent cough
+· Difficult or noisy breathing, wheezing that occurs suddenly, or coughing

 · The person may become weak and floppy and may have a sense of something terrible happening

-· This may lead to collapse, unconsciousness and – on rare occasions – death
+· The symptoms may lead to collapse, unconsciousness and – on rare occasions – death

 In addition to the severe symptoms listed above, there may also be: